Brocklesby

-According to the 2001 Census Brocklesby had a population of 124.
-At the 2011 census the population was listed in the civil parish of Keelby.
+According to the 2001 Census, Brocklesby had a population of 124.
+At the 2011 census, the population was listed in the civil parish of Keelby.

-The parish includes the settlement of Limber Parva (or Little Limber) which lies 1.5 mi to the south-west, and is the site of a deserted medieval village, defined by earthworks and crop marks of crofts, hollow ways and rectilinear enclosures.
+The parish includes the settlement of Limber Parva (or Little Limber), which lies 1.5 mi to the south-west, and is the site of a deserted medieval village, defined by earthworks and crop marks of crofts, hollow ways and rectilinear enclosures.

-Newsham Abbey was located to the north of the village in the hamlet of Newsham, now part of Brocklesby civil parish.
+Newsham Abbey was located to the north of the village in the hamlet of Newsham, now part of the Brocklesby civil parish.

-Brocklesby has a railway station platform and buildings which are now private property.
+Brocklesby had a railway station until the 1990s, and it was closed.
+The station building and platforms are now a private residence, with the main railway lines still passing through it.
 The nearest railway station in current use is at Habrough.